 Mundesley is a pretty village situated on the coast of North Norfolk and has a resident population of around 2,500.
 It is a mixture of rich farming land and a popular seaside resort, frequented by many people during the summer.
 The beautiful beach is one of the cleanest around and there are plentiful sands stretching for miles with very little shingle.
 It has been voted the 2016 Best Blue Flag Beach in Britain by Holiday Lettings (A Trip Advisor company).

-Mundesley has its own inshore lifeboat, crewed and administered by local volunteers.
+Mundesley has its own inshore lifeboat, which is crewed and administered by local volunteers.
 Have a look at their impressive website via the Links Page.
-There is also a Coastwatch station, manned all year round during daylight hours by local volunteers and, during the summer there is a safe area of the beach continually watched over by the lifeguards from the RNLI.
+There is also a Coastwatch station, manned all year round during daylight hours by local volunteers and, during the summer, there is a safe area of the beach continually watched over by the lifeguards from the RNLI.

 All in all, Mundesley is a real example of an unspoilt English village.